Euro zone ministers to discuss Greece, no decisions seen

 The three institutions, called the Troika, are also to prepare a report on Greek debt sustainability and ponder ways of finding additional financing if Greece were to reach a primary surplus of 4.5 percent of GDP in 2016 rather than 2014.

-A Troika estimate presented to junior euro zone finance ministers last week showed that Greece would need an extra 30 billion euros ($39 billion) to be financed over the two extra years.
+A Troika estimate presented to junior euro zone finance ministers last week showed that Greece would need an extra 30 billion euros ($39 bln) to be financed over the two extra years.

-A deal on restarting the second bailout for Greece, stopped in June because the country was off track with reforms, hinges on the ruling coalition agreeing to labor market reforms.
+A deal on restarting the second bailout for Greece, stopped in June because the country was off track with reforms, hinges on the ruling coalition agreeing to labour market reforms.

 One of the coalition parties, the Democratic Left, said it would vote against such reforms proposed by the Troika, ignoring the prime minister’s appeal for a united front.